-‘Losing my mind’: Israel army stripped two Gaza brothers, released only one
+Two Gaza brothers stripped, jeered at by Israeli army, one taken captive

 There is nowhere safe for children to go in Gaza

-The two brothers were walking with their family along the so-called “safe passage” that Israeli forces told Palestinians in northern Gaza and Gaza City to take to flee south.
+The two brothers were walking with their family along the so-called “safe passage” that Israeli forces told Palestinians in northern Gaza to take to flee south.

-But a short distance from Wadi Gaza, they found dozens of Israeli army tanks flanking the Salah al-Din Road — Gaza’s main highway — with some snipers standing on top.
+But a short distance from Wadi Gaza, they found dozens of Israeli tanks flanking the Salah al-Din Road – Gaza’s main highway – with snipers standing on top.

 “You there!
 The one with the blue bag!
 Come here,” one of the soldiers shouted at Mohammed.